-At an earnings call for the company earlier this year, company CEO Mark Zuckerberg told investors that Facebook has been working on "new hardware [that] will fit the same platform [as the Quest 2]" for some time.
-We're not yet certain whether those comments are in reference to an Oculus Quest 3 headset or a newer version of the Oculus Quest 2, but we'll find out soon enough.
+At an earnings call for the company back in 2021, company CEO Mark Zuckerberg told investors that Meta has been working on "new hardware [that] will fit the same platform [as the Oculus Quest 2]" for some time.
+Importantly, we'll also likely see the Quest 3 drop under the Meta brand instead of Oculus.

 Oculus Quest 3 release date